Is The Plustek OpticFilm 8100 Slide Scanner The Useful Tool That Photographers Desire?

 Does this multifunctional Plustek OpticFilm 8100 Slide Scanner have any downsides that prospective buyers should be aware of?

-So far there has been a lot of praise for the capabilities and results of this machine but there is one element to the process that has been criticized in a number of user reviews – the speed.
+So far, there has been a lot of praise for this machine’s capabilities and results, but there is one element to the process that has been criticized in several user reviews – the speed.

-This Plustek slide scanner may be able to process different types of slides but it does so quite slowly; you can load a strip of six at once but they have to be manually scanned one by one.
-To make matters worse, the Plustek 8100 does not have the infra-red dust and scratch detector of the 8200 and 8100iSE so any alterations have to made afterward via the software.
+This Plustek slide scanner may process different types of slides, but it does so quite slowly; you can load a strip of six at once, but they have to be manually scanned one by one.
+To make matters worse, the Plustek 8100 does not have the infra-red dust and scratch detector of the 8200 and 8100iSE, so any alterations have to be made afterward via the software.

 Summary: does this mean that the Plustek OpticFilm 8100 too slow to be recommended for purchase?

-This speed issue has been a bit frustrating for a number of buyers, and it cannot be denied that users require some patience to get the best out of this machine, but many would agree that this time and effort is worthwhile for the professional feel, versatility and great results that are offered in return.
-The Plustek scanner is not perfect but it goes a lot way towards providing something for all types of users and it certainly worth a try – unless you are working solely in Kodachrome that is.
+This speed issue has been a bit frustrating for several buyers, and it cannot be denied that users require some patience to get the best out of this machine.
+Still, many would agree that this time and effort are worthwhile for the professional feel, versatility, and great results offered in return.
+The Plustek scanner is not perfect, but it goes a lot way towards providing something for all types of users, and it certainly worth a try – unless you are working solely in Kodachrome, that is.